adaltas/node-nikita/docs/content/about/tutorial.md

 ### Checking the service health

-*Learn how to use the `relax` and `shy` option.*
+*Learn how to use the `relax` and `shy` config.*

 The Redis "PING" command is expected to return "PONG" if the server is healthy.
-We will illustrate the usage of the `relax` and `shy` options with this use case.
-The `relax` option will send the error to the callback without propagating it to the overall session, thus allowing the Nikita session to exit gracefully while printing 'x' in case of an error.
-Similarly, the `shy` option will allow us to set the status to "true" and print "✔" on success without modifying the global status as obtained from `nikita.next` because it is not considered as a change of state.
+We will illustrate the usage of the `relax` and `shy` config with this use case.
+The `relax` config will send the error to the callback without propagating it to the overall session, thus allowing the Nikita session to exit gracefully while printing 'x' in case of an error.
+Similarly, the `shy` config will allow us to set the status to "true" and print "✔" on success without modifying the global status as obtained from `nikita.next` because it is not considered as a change of state.

 ```js
 require('nikita')